 Delta 7 THC Benefits

-While there aren’t many quality sources on the benefits of Delta 7 THC on humans, for now, based on theoretical research and some studies conducted on mice and monkeys, we can see that Delta 7 THC should carry fewer if any serious side effects compared to its “harder-hitting” psychotropic friends, Delta 8 and 9.
+There aren’t many quality sources on the benefits of Delta-7 THC on humans.
+For now, based on theoretical research and some studies conducted on mice and monkeys, Delta-7 THC could carry fewer if any serious side effects compared to its “harder-hitting” psychotropic friends, Delta 8 and 9.

 Delta 7 might actually be even more potent than the above THC isomers in controlling physical pains, spasms, seizures, and other conditions.

-While no obvious risks or side effects to using Delta 7 have yet been established, the lack of reliable research on its effects alone should serve as a word of caution.
+While the side effects of using Delta 7 have not yet been established, the lack of reliable research on its effects alone should serve as a word of caution.

-Hemp doesn’t naturally contain Delta 7 THC in any amounts.
-The chemical reactions necessary to create Delta 7 simply aren’t found anywhere in nature, and the only way to produce Delta 7 is to synthesize it in a lab.
+Hemp doesn’t naturally contain Delta-7 THC.
+The chemical reactions necessary to create Delta-7 simply aren’t found anywhere in nature, and the only way to produce Delta 7 is to synthesize it in a lab.

-While more research needs to be done on this topic, the preliminary studies that have been done on Delta 7 suggest that it has no capability of causing a high in the traditional sense.
+While more research needs to be done on this topic, preliminary studies on Delta 7 suggest it has no capability of causing a high in the traditional sense.

-Delta 7 does contact the endocannabinoid system (ECS) in the same way as Delta 9 or Delta 8 would, and it even hits some of the same receptors – but for one reason or another, no real psychoactive property has yet been attributed to this unique isomer.
+Delta 7 interacts with the endocannabinoid system (ECS) in the same way as Delta 9 or Delta 8.
+It even binds to similar receptors, but for one reason or another, no real psychoactive property has yet been attributed to this unique isomer.